vallen-systems/shmdash/README.md

 # SHMdash

-Python client library for Vallen Systeme Dashboard (SHM Dash).
+Python client library to upload data to a SHM Dashboard server.

-Please have a look at the [basic example](examples/basic.py) for usage.
+Have a look at the [basic example](examples/basic.py) for usage.
 Further descriptions of the client functions can be found in the docstrings.

+> [!NOTE]
+> The SHM Dashboard is a product from Vallen Systeme to upload data from different sources and locations and instantly access and visualize the data in a dashboard.
+> If you are interested, please check out our [demo dashboard](https://demo.shmdash.de) and contact our sales department [sales@vallen.de](mailto:sales@vallen.de).

 ## Installation